FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2021-2-13-What-Is-Ransomware?.md

 Ok maybe you can't prevent a computer from getting a virus by putting a mask on it, but you can with an anti-virus/malware program.
 Over the years it has been increasingly difficult for anti-virus software to keep up with the number of threats out there.
 However, having an anti-virus program of some sort will still protect you from known threats, which is always a good thing.
 I'll have a more in depth article about what a virus is in general, but for now you can trust that you need anti-virus sofware as endpoint proctection in some capacity.

+### Don't touch that

+This has been talked about in many of my other articles, but is still relevant for this topic.

+Clicking on suspicious links in email or a sketchy website probably isn't the most ideal thing for your computer's overall hygiene.
+It is imperative that you are aware of what you are clicking on and verifying the source of the download/link redirect.
+Remember, hackers are trying to work less.
+If it means socially engineering you to click on a link to download a malicious program, then they will do it.
+Unless the particular piece of ransomware is spreading through exploits of a program (i.e. WannaCry), you more than likely will encounter ransomware by not adhering to common sense internet behavior